APMplusplus/falkon/README.md

 This repo combines design principles from Kaldi(https://github.com/kaldi-asr/kaldi) and festvox(https://github.com/festvox/festvox) but has quirks of its own.

-The goal is to make it easier to build and compare against baselines across tasks
+The goal is to make it easier to build and compare against baselines across tasks.

+[X] Sentiment Detection from Speech
+[X] Image Captioning

 Layers -> Modules -> Models